Stochastic intrinsic gradient flows on the Wasserstein space: Introduction

-\item We specify a subset of $\lam\in\scr P_p$ such that for the corresponding Gaussian-based measure $\Lam$ the Radon--Nikodym derivative $\rr_\mu=\ff {\d\mu}{\d x}$ exists and is Lipschitz continuous for $\LL\text{-a.e.~}\mu$.
-The gradient of the energy functional for the generalized porous media equation \eqref{eq:gPME} is defined for $\LL\text{-a.e.~}\mu$ and computed as in the sense of a local weak intrinsic gradient (see Definition \ref{def:LIWD}, Theorem \ref{thm:localDom} and the subsequent discussion). \item For each $n\in\NN$ there is a Gaussian-based measure $\LL^{(n)}$ (see Section \ref{sec:Loc}, in particular Corollary \ref{cor:locSGH}) such that: \begin{itemize} \item The resulting process ${(\mu^{(n)}_t)}_{t\ge 0}$ solves
+\item Under suitable conditions the Gaussian-based measure $\Lam$ has the property that the Radon--Nikodym derivative $\rr_\mu=\ff {\d\mu}{\d x}$ exists and is Lipschitz continuous for $\LL\text{-a.e.~}\mu$.
+The gradient of the energy functional for the generalized porous media equation \eqref{eq:gPME} is defined for $\LL\text{-a.e.~}\mu$ and computed as in the sense of a local weak intrinsic gradient (see Definition \ref{def:LIWD}, Theorem \ref{thm:localDom} and the subsequent discussion). \item For each $n\in\NN_{\geq 3}$ there is a Gaussian-based measure $\LL^{(n)}$ (see Section \ref{sec:Loc}, in particular Corollary \ref{cor:locSGH}) such that: \begin{itemize} \item The resulting process ${(\mu^{(n)}_t)}_{t\ge 0}$ formally solves